adaptris-labs/docker-interlok-template/README.md

 # docker-interlok-template

 Just a simple template for building a docker image using gradle.
-It is intended for overlaying a nightly build over the latest `adaptris/interlok` (https://hub.docker.com/r/adaptris/interlok/) image but you can still use it with a formal release.
+It is intended for overlaying custom jars over the latest `adaptris/interlok` (https://hub.docker.com/r/adaptris/interlok/) image but you can still use it with a formal release.

 ## Getting Started